andreatramacere/jetset/doc/user_guide/jet_model_phys/Jet_example_phys.rst

-this means that you can easily convert the values in the table using the units module of astropy. **Please note, that the table is built on the fly from the** :class:`.ModelParameterArray **and each modificatio you do to this table will not be reflected on the actual parameters values**
+this means that you can easily convert the values in the table using the units module of astropy. **Please note, that the table is built on the fly from the**  :class:`.ModelParameterArray **and each modification you do to this table will not be reflected on the actual parameters values**

 To get a full description of the model you can use the instruction